Jury Signals Likely Mistrial in Cosby Assault Case

 Constand says the assault occurred in January or February 2004, and that she left her position at Temple by March.
 She returned to her family’s home Canada, ultimately waiting until January 2005 to report Cosby to the police.

-Constand reached an undisclosed civil settlement with Cosby after Montgomery County prosecutors initially declined to bring charges in her case.
+Cosby reached an undisclosed civil settlement with Constand after Montgomery County prosecutors initially declined to bring charges in her case.

 The allegations all but faded from the public eye until a stand-up bit about Cosby’s image by comedian Hannibal Buress went viral in 2014.